The Mystery of the Shape Parameter: Introduction

-The integer $\gamma_{n}$ was defined in Definition1.2, and $\| f\| _{h}$ is the $h$-norm of $f$ in ${\cal C}_{h,m}$, as defined in Definition1.1.
-The constant $\rho$ was defined in Definition1.3. \end{thm} {\bf Remark}: Theorem1.4 is cited directly from \cite{Lu3} with only a slight modification.
-The proof is very technical.
-The main contribution of the theorem is that it uncovers the mystery of $\lambda$ and $\delta_{0}$ whose values were unknown.
-Both numbers appear in the currently used exponential-type error bound for multiquadric interpolation which was only an existence theorem.
-Obviously the domain $E$ in Theorem1.4 can be extended to a more general set $\Omega \subseteq R^{n}$ which can be expressed as the union of rotations and translations of a fixed cube of side $b_{0}$. \\
+\end{thm} {\bf Remark}: Theorem 1.4 was taken directly from Luh \cite{Lu1} with only a slight modification.
+The proof is very technical and absolutely nontrivial.
+The main contribution of the theorem is that it unveils the mystery of $\lambda$ and $\delta_{0}$ whose values were unknown.
+Both numbers appear in the exponential-type error bound for multiquadric interpolation presented in Madych et al. \cite{MN3} which is only an existence theorem.
+The clarification of these constants had been considered to be a hard question.
+Obviously the domain $E$ in Theorem 1.4 can be extended to a more general set $\Omega \subseteq R^{n}$ which can be expressed as the union of rotations and translations of a fixed cube of side $b_{0}$.
+In fact, Madych presented two kinds of exponential-type error bounds altogether, one in \cite{MN2}, the other in \cite{MN3}.
+The former was used by Madych in \cite{MN2} to establish a criterion of choosing $c$ which is very restrictive.
+According to his criterion, $c$ is required to be in the interval $[0,\ b_{0}]$ where $b_{0}$ denotes the side length of the domain cube.
+However, the optimal choice of $c$ may be much larger than $b_{0}$ and cannot be tested by his approach.
+In this paper we use the error bound in \cite{MN3} to handle it.
+This approach proves to be very successful.
+The value of $c$ can be arbitrarily large.

-In (6) it's clearly seen that the error bound is greatly influenced by the shape parameter $c$.
-However, in order to present useful criteria for the choice of $c$, we still need a few theorems. \begin{de} For any $\sigma >0$, the class of band-limited functions $f$ in $L^{2}(R^{n})$ is defined by
+In (6) it is clearly seen that the error bound is greatly influenced by the shape parameter $c$.
+However, in order to present useful criteria for the choice of $c$, we still need some work to make things transparent. \begin{de} For any $\sigma >0$, the class of band-limited functions $f$ in $L^{2}(R^{n})$ is defined by